When I try to install Parallels Tools in my virtual machine running Ubuntu, I get an error message that Parallels Tools needs the kernel source.

 When the operating system boots up, click Actions (Virtual Machine in Parallels Desktop 9 and earlier) and choose Install Parallels Tools.

 The prl-tools-lin.iso image file will be mounted to the virtual machine's CD/DVD drive.
 You can connect and mount the Parallels Tools ISO image file manually.
 Right click the CD/DVD drive icon in the virtual machine's window status bar and choose Connect Image.
 In the Finder window, go to the hard disk folder (normally named "Macintosh HD"), select

 /Applications/Parallels Desktop.app/Contents/Resources/Tools/(for Parallels Desktop 8 and later), select the prl-tools-lin.iso file, and click Open to connect it to the virtual machine.

 Start a terminal in your Ubuntu virtual machine.

 Change the directory to the CD/DVD drive directory:

 cd /media/Parallels\ Tools/

 for Ubuntu 13.04:

-In the CD/DVD drive directory, enter the following command to launch Parallels Tools installation:
+Once you get into the CD/DVD drive directory, enter the following command to launch the Parallels Tools installation: